vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 - `Admin.Server.SocketPath` - Path for the Unix `sock` file; Ensure parent directory exists.
 Example may be `<VEGA-NETWORK-HOME>/run/datanode.sock`.
 - `API.CoreNodeIP` - IP of the server where the Vega core node is running.
 Often, it is `127.0.0.1.` (localhost).
 - `API.CoreNodeGRPCPort` - Port you expose for the Vega core gRPC node.
 Default: `3002`.
 - `SQLStore.wipe_on_startup` - Defines if the data node removes data from the postgreSQL after the restart.
-We recommend setting it to `false`.
+We recommend deleting this if it's in your config, as it has been deprecated and is not needed.
 - `SQLStore.UseEmbedded` - If true, internal (managed by the binary itself) postgreSQL is used.
 We strongly recommend setting it to `false` for production, as it is intended for testing only.
 - `SQLStore.ConnectionConfig` - Update the entire section, as it is where you set PostgreSQL credentials.
 - `NetworkHistory.Enabled` - Enables IPFS network history.
 Ensure this is set to `true`.
 See the [network history](#a-bit-about-network-history) section below.